Overview

 Chapters is a Shopify app that lets merchants sell online courses through their store.
 Live class lessons use Zoom — this guide walks through how a merchant connects their Zoom account, schedules live class meetings, and (when needed) disconnects.

-Who hosts the meeting: the meeting runs on the merchant's own Zoom account.
+Who hosts the meeting: the meeting runs on the merchant's own Zoom account — free and paid Zoom plans both work.
 Chapters never hosts meetings itself; we only call Zoom's API to create, update, and delete meetings on the merchant's behalf.
+Students never leave your store: they join the session inside the course player.

 1. Install Chapters on your Shopify store